dcradu/resite_ip/README.md

-# resite
+# resiteIP

-This file provides the information required to set up the __resite__ tool.
-Also, it provides a minimal example for siting RES assets.
+This file provides the information required to set up the integer programming-based __resite__ tool.
+At this stage, the IP version is not integrated in the broader __resite__ package.

 # Setup